BrunoDPO/BasicWebApi/README.md

 - **Infrastructure** which is responsible for managing conections to databases and external (like other HTTP APIs)
 - **WebApi** which is the main entry point and holds all controllers and configuration

-This WebApi project uses the following libraries: (:star: those on GitHub if you haven't already)
+This WebApi project uses the following libraries: (:star: those on GitHub if you haven't already and consider paying the authors :dollar:)

 - Basic health checks using ASP.NET Core Diagnostics (part of [AspNetCore](https://github.com/dotnet/aspnetcore))
 - Logging as standard [Microsoft Logging](https://github.com/aspnet/Logging/tree/master/src/Microsoft.Extensions.Logging) format with [Serilog](https://github.com/serilog/serilog)